Follow TV Tropes

 • Even Evil Has Standards: Subverted; while robbing a grave he expresses disgust at one of the corpses he exhumes laying with his sister... but that's just because he doesn't like women, full stop.

 • Hidden Depths: He might be a treasure-crazed, cadaver-befriending wretch, but he had a wife, kids and business before he went mad.
 It makes you wonder about the man before the map.
-And he shows a surprisingly honorable side when he holds up his end of the deal, helping John get into the fort even after the treasure is discovered to be nothing but a glass eye.
+He shows a surprisingly honorable side when he holds up his end of the deal, helping John get into Fort Mercer even after the treasure is discovered to be worthless to him.
 Granted, John wasn't going to let him back out regardless, but Seth didn't make any attempt to dispute it or skip town.

 • I Love the Dead: He expresses his fondness for the company of corpses over the presence of people openly and affectionately.
 It mostly seems platonic, but some of his lines suggest a willingness to take it further.

-• The Pig-Pen: He's absolutely filthy due to his maniacal, narrow-minded obsession with finding the treasure.
+• The Pig-Pen: He's absolutely filthy due to his maniacal, narrow-minded obsession with finding treasure.

-• "Shaggy Dog" Story: The "treasure" he has Marston help him find turns out to just be a glass eye, upon which Marston forces him to fulfill his end of the bargain.
+• "Shaggy Dog" Story: The "treasure" he has John help him find turns out to just be a glass eye, which might had value to the original owner, but is ultimately worthless to Seth.
+To say Seth is upset would be an understatement.
+Seth still fulfills his end of the bargain to John, never the less.

 • Shout-Out: